Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/docs/MigrationGuide.md

 Finally, as it can be seen here, from the resource group you can get the Virtual Machine collection and create a new one using the `VirtualMachineData` for the parameters.

+## Migrating from Track 1 Fluent SDK to Track 2 SDK

+The old Track 1 Fluent  SDK uses package names that start with `Microsoft.Azure.Management` and end with `Fluent` suffix.
+To assist you with the migration process, we have prepared some examples for you.

 ## Next steps

 Check out [more examples](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/resourcemanager/Azure.ResourceManager/samples) we have available.